manveru/innate/README.md

 that you may be used to.
 This makes Ramaze a very good option for larger applications.

-This is the reason why Innate won't be a standalone framework, but rather the new core for Ramaze.
+For this reason, Innate won't just be a standalone framework, but will also become the new core for Ramaze.

 Ramaze started out without any of the benefits that Rack gives us these days, especially regarding the server handlers, request/response, and middleware.